syre-data/tutorials/README.md

 ## Language bindings
 Next, you'll need to install the language bindings for your analysis scripts.
 We offer language bindings for the languages below, which are installed as you would for any other package.
+Click on the language you want for the download and install instructions.

 (If you don't see your favorite language, let us know!)